 “This will make traffic and parking worse.”

-By building more homes near transit, we make it possible for more people to get around without cars.
+By permitting more homes near transit, we make it possible for more people to get around without cars.
 This decreases demand for parking and costly road maintenance.

-Failing to build more housing near transit is the true culprit for traffic.
-If we don’t build more housing near transit, more people will have to move out of our city and then commute in via car, clogging up and wearing down our roads, polluting our air, and endangering the public, while not paying property taxes.
+A lack of housing near convenient transit causes traffic.
+When we don’t allow more housing near transit, more people have to move out of our city and then commute back in via car, clogging up and wearing down our roads, polluting our air, and endangering the public, while not paying property taxes.

 “This will make single family housing illegal.”

-No, it won’t.
-No current resident will be forced to do anything as a result of improved middle housing policies like the ones proposed.
+No. Nobody will be forced to sell their home to make way for new housing construction as a result of improved housing policies like the ones proposed.
 In fact, all we’d be doing is allowing people to do things that are currently illegal.

-If a community wants to remain entirely single family houses, they would be allowed to.
-Legalizing middle housing simply allows current residents to have more freedom to choose what they want to do with their property.
+If a community wants to remain entirely McMansions and luxury remodels, they would be allowed to.
+Allowing more housing types simply allows current residents to have more freedom to choose what they want to do with their property.

 In this sense, legalizing housing is a bipartisan win.
-Conservatives can celebrate a reduction of burdensome government regulation that is currently stifling businesses (local builders and contractors) from providing the free market what it demanding (housing).
-Liberals can celebrate increased access to housing for all, not just those who are already rich and powerful enough to afford the artificially high prices of the current limited housing supply.
+Conservatives can celebrate a reduction of burdensome, restrictive government regulation that is currently stifling local businesses from providing the free market the homes that it is demanding.
+Liberals can celebrate increased access to housing for all, not just those who are already rich and powerful enough to afford the artificially high prices of the limited number of available homes.

 “This will reduce the number of trees.”

-Mandating a sprawling, low-density, car-centric style of development via one-size-fits-all exclusionary single-family zoning is the true threat to tree cover, and the environment in general.
+Mandating a sprawling, car-centric style of development via one-size-fits-all exclusionary zoning is the true threat to tree cover, and the environment in general.

-We’ll have to cut down more trees, both to harvest more wood to build more houses that hold fewer people, and to acquire more land that has fewer people living on it, if we fail to legalize denser housing.
+We’ll have to cut down more trees, both to harvest more wood to build more houses that hold fewer people, and to acquire more land that has fewer people living on it, if we fail to legalize more housing in our community.

 “This will worsen the neighborhood character.”

-It is the current policy of single-family exclusionary zoning that is worsening the neighborhood character, as middle-class working families are forced out of our city.
+It is the current policy of exclusionary zoning, which bans all varieties of affordable housing types, that is worsening the neighborhood character, as middle-class working families are forced out of our city.

-I can’t speak to exactly what neighborhood character these people think they are protecting, but any supposed neighborhood character that prices out hardworking families, and which leads to local kids not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.
+I can’t speak to exactly what neighborhood character we would supposedly be protecting by continuing to ban affordable housing choices, but any supposed neighborhood character that prices out hardworking families, and which leads to local kids not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.

-Without increased housing supply, middle-class families will continue to leave our city and school enrollment will continue to drop.
-The neighborhood character will turn from working families to wealthy, privileged rich people with every home sale if prohibitively high housing costs are not addressed by building more housing.
+Without increased housing options, middle-class families will continue to leave our city and school enrollment will continue to drop.
+The neighborhood character will turn from working families to wealthy, privileged rich people with every home sale, if prohibitively high housing costs are not addressed by legalizing more housing.

 “This will go against what current residents want.”